-The NPV MMA Diff. of the $62 is below the $500 target I look for in a stock that has increased dividends as long as CINF has.
-If CINF grows its dividend at 1.2% per year, it will take 5 years to equal a MMA yielding an estimated 20-year average rate of 3.68%.
+The NPV MMA Diff. of the $314 is below the $500 target I look for in a stock that has increased dividends as long as CINF has.
+The stock's current yield of 2.62% exceeds the 2.01% estimated 20-year average MMA rate.

-Memberships and Peers: CINF is a member of the S&P 500, a Dividend Aristocrat, a member of the Broad Dividend Achievers™ Index and a Dividend Champion.
-The company’s peer group includes: Axis Capital Holdings Ltd. (AXS) with a 2.3% yield, The Allstate Corporation (ALL) with a 2.0% yield, and The Travelers Companies, Inc. (TRV) with a 2.4% yield.
+Peers: The company’s peer group includes: Axis Capital Holdings Ltd. (AXS) with a 2.5% yield, The Allstate Corporation (ALL) with a 1.9% yield, and The Travelers Companies, Inc. (TRV) with a 2.5% yield.

-Conclusion: CINF did not earn any Stars in the Fair Value section, earned two Stars in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of two Stars.
-This quantitatively ranks CINF as a 2-Star Weak stock.
+Conclusion: CINF did not earn any Stars in the Fair Value section, earned three Stars in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of three Stars.
+This quantitatively ranks CINF as a 3-Star Hold stock.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 1.2%.
-This dividend growth rate is equal to the 1.2% used in this analysis, thus providing no margin of safety.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 4.0%.
+This dividend growth rate higher than the 2.2% used in this analysis, thus providing no margin of safety.
 CINF has a risk rating of 1.5 which classifies it as a Low risk stock.

 CINF was founded by independent insurance agents in order to better service their needs by providing them preferential treatment when picking an underwriter.
 The company primarily sells commercial property-casualty insurance with a smaller personal lines exposure marketed through a select group of independent insurance agencies.
-CINF is more heavily exposed to equity risk than its peers; however management is taking steps to re-balance its investments.
-The company should benefit from an improving pricing environment and steps management has taken to expand its operations.
+With its business concentration in its Midwest region, the company is exposed to weather-related calamities.

-The company enjoys a low debt to total capital of 13% and currently has a FCF Payout of 35%, down from 44% in my last analysis.
-However, the stock is trading at a significant premium to my calculated fair value of $34.96.
-However, based on dividend fundamentals, I am will continue to look for opportunities to buy.
+The company enjoys a low debt to total capital of 11% and currently has a FCF Payout of 27%, down from 30% in my last analysis.
+The stock is trading at a premium to my calculated fair value of $55.85.
+This stock has been a solid performer, as such, I will continue to look for opportunities to buy.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.

-Full Disclosure: At the time of this writing, I was long in CINF (3.5% of my Dividend Growth Portfolio).
-See a list of all my dividend growth holdings here.
+Full Disclosure: At the time of this writing, I was long in CINF (5.0% of my Dividend Growth Portfolio).
+See a list of all my Dividend Growth Portfolio holdings here.

 - More Stock Analysis